Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 20.
 Read Simple Beginner’s guide to Reinforcement Learning & its implementation on Analytics Vidya.
 Thoughts: This is a nicely organized introduction to reinforcement learning using the Keras library.
 Link: https://bit.ly/2k4aInG

 Day 21.
-Finished week two of Structuring Machine Learning Projects on Coursera.
+Finished week two of Structuring Machine Learning Projects on Coursera with a grade of 95.8%.
 Thoughts: This is the third course in the Deep Learning specialization.
 There is a lot of excellent information this week, so I went through the material a few times.
 Link: https://bit.ly/2RxLsHU

 Day 22.
 Finished Structuring Machine Learning Projects on Coursera.
 Thoughts: This is the third course in the Deep Learning specialization.
 There is a lot of excellent information in this course.
 Link: https://bit.ly/2RxLsHU